 The Challenges of SEO Research in the Tech Market

 SEO research can be especially challenging in the tech world because it’s based on which keywords generate the most traffic.
 However, these might be the exact keywords that you don’t want to use for your optimization strategy.

 Let’s take a look at a very specific example from the DevOps market.
 The terms Continuous Integration (CI) and Continuous Delivery (CD) appear in more than 50% of DevOps conversations.
 As a result, those two terms have a high level of saturation in the DevOps tooling market.
 If you use the term CI/CD frequently, it will show up to SEO researchers as something they should optimize.
 That, however, will be a problem if you don’t actually sell a CI/CD tool — and an SEO expert probably won’t know the difference.

 Sure, if you optimize for CI/CD even though you don’t actually sell a CI/CD tool, you’ll probably still see a spike in traffic.
 But the spike will be due to the popularity of the term, not your content.
 In other words, you’ll just be measuring noise.
 For example, let’s say that you sell an API monitoring tool.
-If that’s the case, someone searching for CI/CD tools probably isn’t going to be very interested in your content.
+If that’s the case, your content probably won’t interest someone searching for CI/CD tools.
 That’s an oversimplification, of course, but you get the idea.

 It’s not uncommon for SEO experts to utilize common terms without realizing that they don’t align with your business goals.
 Instead, they are inadvertently directing their efforts toward the wrong audience — or casting their net far too wide.

 Use SEO Research for Topic Curation and Content Creation